saschathiergart/willkommen-in-magdeburg/README.md

 ## Context

-This project documents verified incidents of retaliatory violence following the tragic events in Magdeburg.
+This project documents verified incidents of retaliatory violence following the tragic events in Magdeburg on December 19th, 2023.
 Our goal is to:

 - Provide transparent, fact-based reporting of verified incidents
 - Raise awareness about the impact of hate-motivated violence